About

 Operations

-A GMRS licensee may use a combination of portable, mobile, fixed and repeater stations consistent with the operational and technical rules in Subpart E of Part 95.
-The use of some channels is restricted to certain types of stations and certain channels are reserved for voice-only operations, while other channels allow voice and data operations.
+A GMRS licensee may use a combination of portable, mobile, fixed, and repeater stations consistent with the operational and technical rules in Subpart E of Part 95.
+The use of some channels is restricted to certain types of stations.
+In addition, certain channels are reserved for voice-only operations, while other channels allow voice and limited data operations.

 None of the GMRS channels are assigned for the exclusive use of any system.
-You must cooperate in the selection and use of the channels in order to make the most effective use of them and to reduce the possibility of interference.
+Licensees must cooperate in the selection and use of the channels under a “listen-before-talk” etiquette in order to use them most effectively and to reduce the possibility of interference.

 Updated: